Persistent sheaf Laplacians: Experiments

-In this section, we illustrate the proposed persistent sheaf Laplacian by a few examples from simple geometric shapes to complex protein molecules.
-These problems are represented as point cloud data.
-An alpha complex filtration is built for each labeled point cloud with difference radius $\alpha$.
-We choose $F$ such that $F$ maps every vertex to 1, every edge to the length of edge, and every 2-cell to the product of lengths of its edges.
-The spectra of $\Delta_q^{\alpha, p}$ for $q=0,1$ will be calculated.
-The minimal nonzero eigenvalue of the persistent sheaf Laplacian $\Delta_q^{\alpha,p}$ is denoted by $\lambda_q^{\alpha, p}$ and the $q$-th persistent sheaf Betti number from $\alpha$ to $\alpha+p$ is denoted by $\beta_q^{\alpha, p}$.
-The first set of examples are 2-dimensional square and trapezoid as shown in Figures \ref{2d-structures} with different choices of local property $q_i$.
+Given a labeled point cloud $P$ (i.e., a point cloud with a nonzero quantity $q_i$ associated with each point $v_i$), we can build a Rips or alpha filtration out of it and construct a sheaf $\mathscr{S}_t$ on each $X_t$ consistently as described in section \ref{cellular sheaves on a labeled simplicial complex} provided a suitable global $F: 2^P \to \real$ is chosen.
+In other words, for a face relation $\sigma \leqslant \tau$, the stalks of $\sigma$, $\tau$ and the restriction map remain the same for any $\mathscr{S}_t$ containing them.
+Since $\mathscr{S}_t$ is the pullback of $\mathscr{S}_{t+p}$ for any $t$ and $p$, we get a persistent module of sheaf cochain complexes and can compute the spectra of persistent sheaf Laplacians.
+In this section, we calculate the spectra of persistent sheaf Laplacians for a few examples of point clouds in this way.
+Some examples are the vertices of simple geometrical shapes and some are the coordinates of atoms of molecules.
+We assign the quantities $q_i$ to simple geometrical shapes, and take the partial charges as $q_i$ for molecules.
+An alpha filtration is built for each labeled point cloud, parametrized by radius $r$.
+We choose $F$ such that $F$ maps every vertex $v_i$ to 1, every edge $v_iv_j$ to the length of itself $r_{ij}$, and every 2-cell $v_iv_jv_k$ to the product of lengths of its edges $r_{ij}r_{ik}r_{jk}$.
+The spectra of $\Delta_q^{X_r, X_{r+p}}$ for $q=0,1$ and some selected $r,p$ will be calculated.
+The radius $r$ will be a multiple of 0.01 or 0.01\AA.
+The minimal nonzero eigenvalue of the persistent sheaf Laplacian $\Delta_q^{X_r,X_{r+p}}$ is denoted by $\lambda_q^{r, p}$ and the $q$-th persistent sheaf Betti number of the pair $X_r$, $X_{r+p}$ is denoted by $\beta_q^{r, p}$.
+The first set of examples are a 2-dimensional square and a 2-dimensional trapezoid as shown in Figures \ref{2d-structures} with different choices of local property $q_i$.